Complete the getting started tutorial first if you can.

 KeePass tells me that the plugin could not be loaded

-If you do suffer from the problem, it is probably due to a corruption in your Windows installation (sometimes specifically the Microsoft .NET windows component) so repairing Windows and/or reinstalling the .NET Framework might help.
-These problems are sometimes caused by malware so make sure you thoroughly test for and eridicate any viruses, spyware, etc.
+If you do suffer from the problem and updating to the latest version of KeePass and KeePassRPC does not resolve the problem, it is probably due to a corruption in your Windows installation (sometimes specifically the Microsoft .NET windows component) so repairing Windows and/or reinstalling the .NET Framework might help.
+These problems are sometimes caused by malware so make sure you thoroughly test for and eradicate any viruses, spyware, etc.

 Linux and Mac users

-Try different versions of Mono and make sure you have read the information on the forum about running Kee on Linux/Mono.
+If that doesn’t help, try different versions of Mono and make sure you have read any other information on this forum about running Kee on Linux/Mac/Mono.

 Debug the problem